kevinhennessy/Angular2Demo/README.md

 After completing installation type in your favourite shell:

-* `gulp play` to start the "Rose Garden Planner app in a new browser window.
+* `gulp play` to start the "Rose Garden Planner" app in a new browser window.
 App files are observed and will be re-transpiled on each change.
+*
+Base template and build script from https://github.com/pkozlowski-opensource/ng2-play